iterative/dvc.org/static/docs/commands-reference/commit.md

 The last two use cases are **not recommended**, and essentially force update the DVC-files and save data to cache.
-They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases - you commit any data your want.
+They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases – You commit any data you want.
 Let's take a look at what is happening in the fist scenario closely:

 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run`, commit the data